The holy grail of recruitment is finding a quick, easy, and accurate way to automate candidate shortlisting.

 As organizations start to embrace the idea that recruiting and retaining talented employees represents a competitive advantage, Deloitte’s Human Capital Trends Report finds that HR departments are being tasked to redesign everything they do to change the way organizations hire, manage, and support their people.

 But the more things change, the more they stay the same.
-Despite these demands for change, the classic challenges of recruitment remain including finding, attracting, screening, and shortlisting candidates.
-Shortlisting is often the most challenging and time-consuming step in the recruitment process.
+Despite these demands for change, the classic challenges of recruitment remain including how to find, attract, screen, and shortlist candidates.

 A survey of talent acquisition leaders found that while 46% struggle with attracting strong candidates in the current candidate-driven talent market, 52% said the most difficult part of recruitment was identifying the right candidates from a large applicant pool.

 While sourcing remains a major problem especially for high-demand roles, it’s a challenge that is largely being solved with modern recruitment marketing practices such as developing a strong talent brand, nurturing talent communities, and paying competitive wages.